SiriusZen/energy-manifest/hotjumpstart.md

 - This is not rebellion.
 It’s internal detonation with navigational memory.

 🔥 “The system is slow.
 But I’m not in the system.”
-→ Hot Jumpstart Seal ignites internal propulsion where approval is denied.
+→ Hot Jumpstart Seal ignites internal propulsion where approval is denied - and speed becomes identity.